Last Updated on 2025-11-12 by Claudia Bastos

 Mexidos / formigos

 The poorer families didn’t use Port wine or pine nuts, so there are different versions of Mexidos.
-But normally, you will only find this dessert in northern Portugal.
+But typically, you will only find this dessert in northern Portugal.

 Bolo de Mel, Madeira